Citi Benefits Handbook

 If you want to know whether Roth After-Tax Contributions are right for you, contact the Alight Financial Advisors (AFA) Professional Management Program, as described under "Financial Tools to Help You Manage Your Savings" for answers to specific questions about Roth After-Tax Contributions.
 See "Roth In-Plan Conversions" for information on converting your current non-Roth Plan balances to Roth after-tax amounts.

 Tax laws limit how much money you can contribute to the Plan each year.
 The limit applies, as an aggregate limit, to all contributions from your pay (both Before-Tax Contributions and Roth After-Tax Contributions) that you make to all 401(k) plans to which you contribute during a calendar year.
 The limit may be adjusted each year for changes in the cost of living.

-Participants who are age 50 or older by the end of each calendar year may make additional contributions, called Catch-up Contributions, to the Plan for that year.
-Catch-up Contributions are subject to a separate limit ($6,000 for 2017).
+Participants who are age 50 or older by the end of each calendar year become eligible for additional contributions, called Catch-up Contributions.
+Catch-up Contributions are subject to a separate limit ($6,000 for 2018).

-You can call the Plan or visit the Plan's website accessible through TotalComp@Citi at www.totalcomponline.com to enroll to make Catch-up Contributions.
+You can call the Plan or visit the Plan's website accessible through TotalComp@Citi at www.totalcomponline.com to enroll to increase your contribution rate and maximize your Catch-Up Contributions.
 If you make Catch-up Contributions to another employer's 401(k) plan and to the Plan in the same calendar year, you are responsible for ensuring that the total amount of Catch-up Contributions does not exceed the maximum Catch-up Contribution allowed by the Code for that year.
 If you have contributed to another employer's plan, you should complete a Citi Retirement Savings Plan 402(g) Refund Request Form to notify the Plan how much you have contributed to a prior employer's plan during the current calendar year.